Circassian flag: Evolution of the current flag

+Other variants of the current flag

 The Circassian flag was used in various local variants at the same time from the 1830s until the end of the war.
-While the 12-star version was the standard version, local designs with 8, 9, 10, and 11 stars were also recorded.
+While the 12-star version was the standard version, designs with 7 and 8 stars were also recorded.
 White, black, and yellow were used for the arrows and stars, with different shades of green for the background.
-John Longworth described a variant of the Circassian flag featuring white arrows and stars set against a green background in 1837.